 Failure to allow for ample time to organize yourself and plan will lead to this urgency fallacy.
 In time, you will begin mentally to allow things to become urgent just because you know you will execute them if they do.
-That’s a slippery slope, and soon you won’t be able to distinguish between those items which you purposely allow to become urgent versus those that are genuinely urgent by their nature.
+That’s a slippery slope, and soon you won’t be able to distinguish between items you purposely allow to become urgent versus those that are genuinely urgent by their nature.

 Executing only what is urgent is the same as giving away your control in life.
 If you are a person with an external locus of control, this will come naturally to you, but you must find ways to fight it.
-In the long-run, allowing the urgent to run your life will eventually destroy your quality of life and life enjoyment in general.
+In the long run, allowing the urgent to run your life will eventually destroy your quality of life and life enjoyment in general.

 The Importance Fallacy

-Failure to take stock of your own values and beliefs will lead to a lack of determinants for the critical things in your life.
-Not taking the time to reflect and create a vision for your life, which then would lead to setting goals toward that vision, means that you don’t know what is important.
+Failure to take stock of your values and beliefs will lead to a lack of determinants for the critical things in your life.
+Not taking the time to reflect and create a vision for your life, which then would lead to setting goals toward that vision, means that you don’t know what is essential.

 But those are high-level.
 You need to get granular here and dig deep.
 Don’t just stay at the surface.
-Split your life into its parts and really define all the elements that are of high importance to you.
+Split your life into its parts and define all the elements that are of high importance to you.

 There’s a relationship between importance and urgency that requires this self-awareness from you.
-You must be able to know when to say no and when to say yes, what to accept and what to reject.Only by knowing what is important can you work toward not letting those parts become urgent.
+You must know when to say no and when to say yes, what to accept and what to reject.Only by knowing what is important can you work toward not letting those parts become urgent.
 Click To Tweet

 How to Use the Eisenhower Matrix